Barbara Ward Armstrong: Artistic career

 Ward Armstrong's work in soft sculpture began in the 70's when she made a doll for a friend's child.
 She was encouraged to pursue sculpture professionally by Barry Gaither and started creating larger-scale pieces depicting human-scale figures.
 Initially, her work was displayed mostly in the Boston area, but an installation at the California Afro-American Museum brought her work to a much wider audience.

 A consistent objective in her life-size sculptures is, as Barry Gaither noted, to, "force a delightful but lasting dialogue between themselves and the viewers."
 Ward Armstrong frequently used bold color, fabrics from different cultures around the world, 3D objects, and abstraction to play with traditional forms of art, such as African masks and portraiture.

 From 1978-1984, she was an artist-in-residence at Northeastern University.
-Her sculpture work has been exhibited at the Museum of Fine Arts in Boston, the California Afro-American Museum, the Harriet Tubman House.
+Her sculpture work has been exhibited at the Museum of Fine Arts in Boston, the California Afro-American Museum, the Harriet Tubman House, and the Institute of Contemporary Art, Boston.

 She collaborated with her husband and musician Howard Armstrong on many creative ventures.
 A POV documentary released in 2002, Sweet Old Song, was made about their life together.